 If after the above the disting shows the message "Uncalibrated", then the calibration data in flash is missing or corrupt.
 A default calibration will be used, but for accurate results, please recalibrate the module.

 Pressing the encoder ('S') enters the disting's menu system, which is indicated by the display blinking.

-At this time the menus are particularly simple, there being only five menu items to choose from, only two of which you will normally need.
+At this time the menus are particularly simple, there being only four menu items to choose from, only one of which you will normally need.
 In general, the menu system works like this:

 - Press the encoder to enter menu mode.

 - Turn the encoder to select the menu item, and press to select.